We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 - video surveillance

-- fire or flood resistant building materials.
+- fire- or flood-resistant building materials.

-- remove leaf litter and long grass
+- remove leaf litter and long grass from the surrounding area

-- clear gutters regularly.
+- clear your gutters regularly.

 3. Back up and secure your data